-- The Personnel Officer determines on the basis of a medical examination by one or more physicians selected by the Personnel Officer that: - You have a total and permanent disability as the result of bodily injury incurred in the performance of your regular occupation, or occupational disease incurred in the performance of your occupation at some definite time or place without willful negligence on your part; and, - You are unable to engage in your occupation or in some other position for which you are suited by, or which is appropriate to, your training and experience. - For Tier 1 participants, you were making participants contributions immediately prior to your date of disability; and, - The disability is the result of injury compensable under the State Workmen's Compensation law and a claim is filed with the State Workmen's Compensation Commission.
+- The Personnel Officer determines on the basis of a medical examination by one or more physicians selected by the Personnel Officer that: - You have a total and permanent disability as the result of bodily injury incurred in the performance of your regular occupation, or occupational disease incurred in the performance of your occupation at some definite time or place without willful negligence on your part; and, - You are unable to engage in your current occupation. - For Tier 1 participants, you were making participants contributions immediately prior to your date of disability; and, - The disability is the result of injury compensable under the State Workmen's Compensation law and a claim is filed with the State Workmen's Compensation Commission.